Why top bar hives?

 There are no boxes to lift.
 This alone has led many a beekeeper with an aching back down the path of the top bar method.
 Traditional honey supers and deeps can weigh upwards of 50 pounds each, which takes its toll on the body of the beekeeper.
 The heaviest comb you’ll need to lift with this style is a single 3-7 pound, honey-laden top bar!

 In recent years there has been a resurgence in foundationless, top bar beekeeping throughout the world as beekeepers look for low-cost, low-impact alternatives to traditional Langstroth, frame beehives.
-They are especially effective in parts of Africa and other impoverished areas of the world that cannot manufacture or purchase the precision milled equipment required to use traditional hives.
-In many areas of Africa the these hives have been critical in turning low-profit honey hunting and log hive beekeeping operations into profitable endeavors.
-This has significantly improved the quality of life for the inhabitants of numerous villages.
+They are especially effective in developing nations that cannot manufacture or purchase the precision milling equipment required to use traditional hives.
+In many areas of Africa these hives have been critical in turning low-profit honey hunting and log hive beekeeping operations into profitable endeavors.